-Charge the field with the Space Wolves and our guide to their 10th Edition Warhammer 40k codex, how-to-play strategies, index changes, and rules review!
+Charge the field with the Space Wolves, and our guide to their 10th Edition Warhammer 40k codex, how-to-play strategies, index changes, and rules review!

 The Space Wolves are back in the 10th Edition Warhammer 40k with sharpened claws, tighter rules, and more focused detachment options.
-If your idea of battlefield control includes chainswords, fangs, and just the right amount of reckless bravery, this guide covers what’s changed—and what still bites.
+If your idea of battlefield control includes chainswords, fangs, and just the right amount of reckless bravery, this guide covers what’s changed and what still bites.

-From points adjustments to cleaner datasheets, we’ve pulled together the key info—without the wolf fluff—to help you charge into the new rules with purpose.
+From points adjustments to cleaner datasheets, we’ve pulled together the key info, without the wolf fluff, to help you charge into the new rules with purpose.

-Space Wolves Faction in 10th Edition
+Space Wolves Codex 10th Edition Overview

 The new detachment structure supports a tighter, more aggressive force, perfect for players who want results without juggling outdated rules.
 With updated datasheets and simplified synergy, this book gets to the point, just like a well-placed power axe.